TEDxAuckland/tedx-auckland-site/src/collections/_events/november-2020.md

     -
 event_listing:
   is_highlighted: false
-  description: "Lorem ipsum dolor sit amet"
+  description: 'TEDxAkl NOV 2020: Whoa!
+Studios'
-  image: /uploads/default-speaker-photo.jpg
+  image: /uploads/tr-770.jpg
 ---
 # TEDxAuckland November 2020

 **TEDxAuckland** is back at Whoa\!
 Studios and The Grounds.
 Get ready for an exceptional confluence of ideas, networking, and culinary experience (and of course the famous after-party).